5.00 out of 3 votes

 For example, items being compared must usually be identical in every way, including brand, model, and even color.
 Also, the competitor’s product must be in stock and immediately available for purchase.

-Some companies also restrict their matching policies to local retail competitors or specific online vendors.
+Price matches often come with specific conditions and exclusions.
+Some companies restrict their matching policies to local retail competitors or specific online vendors.
 Others may exclude items on sale or part of a special promotion.
 You should carefully review a retailer’s low-price policy to understand the terms and conditions fully.

 Usual Price Match Policies